Where Can I . . . ?

 Get breakfast?
 Monktoberfest will serve breakfast items both days beginning at 10am.
 If you require sustenance before 10am, and you want to venture beyond the confines of your hotel’s kitchen, we recommend the following:

-- Bintliff’s Cafe: A Portland favourite, Bintliff’s serves up a mean breakfast.
+- Bintliff’s Cafe: A Portland favorite, Bintliff’s serves up a mean breakfast.
 In particular, it’s known for two things: creative egg benedicts and decadent french toasts.
 It is open for breakfast/brunch everyday from 7am-2pm and located an easy .4 mile walk to/from the Portland Public Library (the conference venue).

 - Crooked Mile: Conveniently located between the Hampton Inn/Residence Inn and the Library, the Crooked Mile serves up coffee, breakfast sandwiches, and bagels for take-away or eat-in.
 (The Crooked Mile also serves lunch.)